CIVICs Locations

 Collaborative Influenza Vaccine Innovation Centers (CIVICs)

-CIVICs is a network of research centers that will work together in a coordinated, multidisciplinary effort to develop more durable, broadly protective and longer-lasting influenza vaccines.
-The CIVICs program will include three Vaccine Centers, one Vaccine Manufacturing and Toxicology Core, two Clinical Cores, and one Statistical, Data Management, and Coordination Center (SDMCC).
+CIVICs is a network of research centers that works together in a coordinated, multidisciplinary effort to develop more durable, broadly protective and longer-lasting influenza vaccines.
+The CIVICs program includes three Vaccine Centers, one Vaccine Manufacturing and Toxicology Core, two Clinical Cores, and one Statistical, Data Management, and Coordination Center (SDMCC).

 Read more about this network: NIAIDCIVICs.org